OmarThinks/django-cheat-sheet/lessons/3_rest/lessons/07_serial_2.md

-# 6) Serializers:
+# 7) Serializers: Part 2:

-## 1) What is serializing:
+**Models** serialization and deserialization.

-- **`Serializing`**: allowing complex data such as querysets and model instances to be converted to native Python datatypes
+## 1) What is the content:

-- **`Deserializing`**: allowing parsed data to be converted back into complex types, after first validating the incoming data
+Here we will handle serialization with an ORM model.